 Ratio of Debt-to-Income

-Your debt to income ratio is a tool lenders use to calculate how much of your income can be used for a monthly home loan payment after all your other recurring debts have been fulfilled.
+The debt to income ratio is a formula lenders use to calculate how much of your income can be used for a monthly home loan payment after all your other recurring debt obligations are met.

-The second number in the ratio is what percent of your gross income every month that can be spent on housing expenses and recurring debt.
-For purposes of this ratio, debt includes credit card payments, car loans, child support, etcetera.
+The second number is the maximum percentage of your gross monthly income which can be spent on housing expenses and recurring debt together.
+Recurring debt includes credit card payments, auto loans, child support, etcetera.

 With a 29/41 (FHA) qualifying ratio

-If you want to run your own numbers, use this Mortgage Qualifying Calculator.
+If you want to calculate pre-qualification numbers on your own income and expenses, feel free to use our superb Mortgage Qualification Calculator.

-Remember these ratios are only guidelines.
-We will be happy to help you pre-qualify to determine how large a mortgage you can afford.
+Don't forget these are just guidelines.
+We'd be thrilled to pre-qualify you to help you determine how large a mortgage you can afford.

 Get the Best Mortgage Rate!
 Tell us a little about your current needs and we can use that information to match you with just the right loan.